ojipadeson/NLP-SST-AdvanceBert/README.md

 In this repo, a wider range of sentences is added to the dataset, which makes the task harder

+---

-The "pj dataset" is generated from Stanford Sentiment Treebank, and divided to binary set according to sentiment label(float number range from 0-1).
+The "pj dataset" is generated from Stanford Sentiment Treebank, and divided to binary set according to sentiment label(float number range from 0-1)

 The classifying boundary is 0.5

+---

+Above rules are not sure, for details, the pj is conducted by *TA:* **github: @txsun1997**

+---

 ### Result on test
  Model | Accuracy | Precision	| Recall | F1 | Parameters |